josebailon/laravel-supervisord-control/README.md

 *index.blade.php* is the main view called by this package.
 You can override the extending view behaviour in that file.

 *content.blade.php* is the view containing all tables and buttons.
-You can edit css classes to your needs in that file.
+You can edit css classes in that file to suit your needs.